Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Appendix

-$\forall \; k \leq r_t:=diam(G_t)$ and $\forall \; t\in I$.
+$\forall \; i \leq 2N-1$ and $\forall \; t\in I$.

-For example, the trees can be collected into the coding of a new tree, i.e., { } where $\cup_{u \in ne_v(t)} $ denotes an operator that constructs a tree with a root having void features from a set of sub--trees (see Fig.~\ref{fig:union}).
-Then, $\text{COMBINE}_t^{(k)}$ assigns the correct features to the root by extracting them from $\mathbf{T}^{k-1}_{v}(t) $, i.e., { } where ATTACH is an operator that returns a tree constructed by replacing the features of the root in the latter tree with those of the former tree and $b$ is the result of the $\text{AGGREGATE}_t^{(k)}$ function.
+For example, the trees can be collected into the coding of a new tree, i.e., { } where $\cup_{u \in ne_v(t)} $ denotes an operator that constructs a tree with a root having void attributes from a set of subtrees (see Fig.~\ref{fig:union}).
+Then, $\text{COMBINE}_t^{(i)}$ assigns the correct attributes to the root by extracting them from $\mathbf{T}^{i-1}_{v}(t) $, i.e., { } where ATTACH is an operator that returns a tree constructed by replacing the attributes of the root in the latter tree with those of the former tree and $b$ is the result of the $\text{AGGREGATE}_t^{(i)}$ function.

-\\Now, notice that, with this definition, $\text{AGGREGATE}_t^{(k)}$, $\text{COMBINE}_t^{(k)}$, and $\text{READOUT}$ may not be differentiable.
-Nevertheless, Eq.~(\ref{mainIntEq}) has to be satisfied only for a finite number of graphs, namely $\mathbf{G}_i$.
-Thus, we can specify other functions $\overline{\text{AGGREGATE}_t}^{(k)}$, $\overline{\text{COMBINE}_t}^{(k)}$, and $\overline{\text{READOUT}}$, which produce exactly the same computations when they are applied on the graphs $\mathbf{G}_i$, but that can be extended to the rest of their domain, so that they are continuously differentiable.
-Obviously, such an extension exists since those functions are only constrained to interpolate a finite number of points\footnote{Notice that a similar extension can also be applied to the coding function $\triangledown$ and to the decoding function $\triangledown^{-1}$.
-In this case, the coding function is not injective on the whole domain, but only on the graphs mentioned in the theorem.}.\\
+\\Now, notice that, with this definition, $\text{AGGREGATE}_t^{(i)}$, $\text{COMBINE}_t^{(i)}$, and $\text{READOUT}_{dyn}$ may not be differentiable.
+Nevertheless, Eq.~(\ref{mainIntEq}) has to be satisfied only for a finite number of graphs, namely $G_j$.
+Thus, we can specify other functions $\overline{\text{AGGREGATE}_t}^{(i)}$, $\overline{\text{COMBINE}_t}^{(i)}$, and $\overline{\text{READOUT}}$, which produce exactly the same computations when they are applied on the graphs $G_j$, but that can be extended to the rest of their domain so that they are continuously differentiable.
+Obviously, such an extension exists since those functions are only constrained to interpolate a finite number of points \footnote{Notice that a similar extension can also be applied to the coding function $\triangledown$ and to the decoding function $\triangledown^{-1}$.
+In this case, the coding function is not injective on the whole domain, but only on the graphs mentioned in the theorem.}. \\ \\ \textbf{The $\text{READOUT}_{\text{dyn}}$ function}